datianshi/kube-probe/README.md

 ## Probe Demo

 Health check with a /healthz endpoint.
-If probe failed on the endpoint, [kube will kill the container and restart again](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/)
+If probe failed on the endpoint, [kube kills the container and recreate the unhealthy container](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/)

 ##